edgelesssys/constellation/dev-docs/workflows/bump-go-version.md

 # Bump Go version
-`govulncheck` from the bazel `check` target will fail if the Go version is outdated.
+`govulncheck` from the bazel `check` target will fail if our code is vulnerable, which is often the case when a patch version was released with security fixes.

 ## Steps